INTERESTING FACTS ON FAMOUS ASTRONOMERS !!!

 Carl Sagan was also known as “the astronomer of the people.”
 He was a great ambassador of astronomy, who wrote several best selling books and TV series on astronomy.

-He also worked with NASA on several projects.
-Sagan reached out to millions of people through newspapers, magazines and television.
+Sagan also worked with NASA on several projects.
+He reached out to millions of people through newspapers, magazines and television.
 His best known TV series was the Cosmos.